nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 - 2a.
 Downloading of the WSDL or REST file failed.
     - 2a.1.
 Use case terminates with the error message “Downloading WSDL failed.
 WSDL or REST URL must point to a WSDL or REST file.”.

 - 2b.
-The URL points to data that is not a valid XML file.
+The URL points to data that is not a valid XML or JSON file.
     - 2b.1.
 Use case terminates with the error message “Incorrect file structure.
 WSDL (or REST) URL must point to a WSDL (or REST) file.”.

 - 3a.
 The validation of the WSDL or REST failed.